openvinotoolkit/model_server/README.md

 * All contributed code must be compatible with the [Apache 2](https://www.apache.org/licenses/LICENSE-2.0) license.

-* All changes needs to have pass linter, unit and functional tests.
+* All changes have to have pass style, unit and functional tests.

 * All new features need to be covered by tests.